brunoarueira/blackwhite/README.md

  TODO

-* Validate the file is uploaded.
+* Validate the file that is uploaded.

  Author